Explore UAB

 Fourth Year

-The fourth year of clinical training (PGY 4) continues the progressive assumption of greater responsibility, leadership, and decision making.
-An elective is offered for fourth-year residents, and they spend much of their time in the operating room, handling increasingly complex cases.
-The PGY 4 acts as the senior resident on the trauma, MIS, and Endocrine surgery services.
-Senior resident duties are shared with a PGY 5 resident on the surgical oncology and colorectal surgery services.
-Call generally is every second or third weekend; during the first part of the year it is in house to allow appropriate supervision of interns and then transitions to home call.
-All rotations are seven or eight weeks in duration.
-Flexibility is built into the schedule to allow residents to select rotations of interest to their future career.
+The fourth year of clinical training (PGY-4) continues the progressive assumption of greater responsibility, leadership, and decision-making.
+Fourth-year residents spend much of their time in the operating room, managing increasingly complex cases and leading teams.
+The PGY-4 serves as the senior resident on trauma days, trauma nights, and minimally invasive surgery (MIS) services.
+Senior resident duties are shared with a PGY-5 resident in the surgical oncology and colorectal surgery services.
+Call generally occurs every second or third weekend; during the first part of the year, it is in-house to allow appropriate supervision of interns, then transitions to home call.
+All rotations last seven or eight weeks.
+Flexibility is built into the schedule to allow residents to select rotations and electives that align with their future career interests.
+One to two senior residents are also chosen to serve as Education Chief Resident, coordinating the educational activities of the program with the administrative chiefs.

 Fifth Year

-The chief resident year of general surgery training provides increasing responsibility and independence.
+The chief resident year of general surgery training offers increasing responsibility and independence.
 Residents are expected to lead their service and are responsible for instructing junior residents and medical students.
-Chief residents rotate on the Acute Care Surgery, UAB Highlands General Surgery, Surgical Oncology, Colorectal, and VA general surgery services in 6-8 week blocks; the majority of call is home call.
-All residents finish with more than enough indexed cases required for graduation.
-Two fifth year residents are chosen each year to act as administrative chiefs, overseeing the residency program and working closely with the program director and chairman.
-In addition, a senior resident is also chosen to serve as Education Chief Resident and coordinate the educational activities of the program.
+Chief residents rotate on the Trauma and Acute Care Surgery, UAB Highlands General Surgery, Surgical Oncology, Colorectal, and VA general surgery services in 6-8 week blocks; most on-call duties are home calls.
+All residents complete more than enough indexed cases required for graduation.
+Each year, two fifth-year residents are selected to serve as administrative chiefs, overseeing the residency program and collaborating closely with the program director and chairman.

 Research